Simple Stroke Recovery Exercises & Therapy You Can Do At Home

 • Canned goods and water bottles can serve as light dumbbells.

 • Need something a little heavier?
 When you’re finished with a jug of milk or juice, refill it with water!
-A full jug will weigh around 8.5 pounds, but you can control how much weight by how much you fill it.
+A full jug will weigh around 8.5 pounds, but you can control the weight by how much fill it.

-• Roll up a pair of thick socks to squeeze to improve your grip strength.
+• Roll up a pair of thick socks to squeeze it to improve your grip strength.

 • Use tweezers or clothespins to strengthen your fingers.

-• Twist a towel/washcloth (as if wringing out) to strengthen your forearm.
+• Twist a towel/washcloth (as if wringing it out) to strengthen your forearm.

-• Use a hammer or a rubber mallet and lift your wrist up/down to improve your wrist mobility and grip strength.
+• Use a hammer or a rubber mallet and lift your wrist up and down to improve your wrist mobility and grip strength.

-• Slide a towel front to back and in circles on a table top to stretch and strengthen your arm or complete up/down a wall for more of a challenge.
+• Slide a towel front to back and in circles on a tabletop to stretch and strengthen your arm or complete up and down motions on a wall for more of a challenge.

 Looking for activities to challenge your coordination after a stroke?
 Try these below.